mvolkmann/blog/src/swift-ui.md

 by click the "Resume" button or pressing cmd-option-p.
 TODO: Are there other things that cause the Preview to pause?

+If the Canvas area displays the message "Failed to build" in the upper-left, click the "Diagnostics" button in the upper-right to see error messages.

 To zoom in and out on the Preview area, click the magnifier glass icons in the lower right (minus and plus) or select a zoom level from the percent dropdown.